KellerJordan/modded-nanogpt/records/track_1_short/2025-12-19_RetieLMHead/README.md

 ## Timing and Validation

-This record has 55 fewer steps than the previous record and approximately the same step time.
+This record has 55 fewer steps than the previous record at approximately the same step time.

 ```
 import scipy.stats